 I’m a California-born wordsmith working remotely and worldwide.
 Most people know and praise me as a writer, though I primarily consider myself an editor, a strategist and a storyteller.

 Using experience and expertise from a career in journalism and corporate communications at Fortune 100 companies in the U.S. and Europe, I had the opportunity in 2007 to take freelance assignments I feel passionate about and create projects that solve problems.

 Since then I’ve combined editorial skills with technology to design and build custom e-commerce stores, contribute commentary to The Guardian, demystify Greek bureaucracy to enable the dreams of others at my website, consult on best-selling books from Rodale and HarperCollins, and write a travel guide.

-I now manage 1,200+ pages of documentation for WooCommerce core and 250+ products at Automattic, the U.S. tech company responsible for WordPress, which is a CMS used to build 29% of all websites; and WooCommerce, an e-commerce platform that powers 39% of all online stores.
+I now manage 1,400+ pages of documentation for WooCommerce core and 250+ products at Automattic, the U.S. tech company responsible for WordPress, which is a CMS used to build 34% of websites; and WooCommerce, an e-commerce platform that powers 39% of online stores.
 In a pioneering role created for me, I have established an in-house style guide and best practices, mentored anyone wishing to contribute and collaborated with dev, marketing, product, design, events and support teams.

 At conferences in Europe, Asia and the United States, I give documentation workshops and speak publicly on remote work, nomadic travel and productivity with the intention of sharing knowledge and raising visibility for women and people of color in tech.
 And in 2019 I was co-organizer of WordCamp Europe, the biggest WordPress event in the world that set new records for attendance, social media engagement, and micro-sponsor ticket sales .